muratk3n/thirdwave/en/tweets/2019/week51.md

 What happens if, in a society, ppl who do not buy into the national narrative, are culturally different and focused in one region?
-It can happen, see [Gellner](https://muratk3n.github.io/thirdwave/en/2013/03/allegience-of-peon-4.html) who wrote the book on nations,
+It can happen, see [Gellner](https://muratk3n.github.io/thirdwave/en/2013/03/allegience-of-peon-4.html) who wrote the book on nationhood,

 >People can be categorized as tall and short, as fat and thin, dark and light, and in many other ways.
 Clearly, there is simply no limit to the number of ways in which people can be classified.
 Most of the possible classifications will be of no interest whatever.
 But some of them become socially and politically very important.
 They are those which I am tempted to call entropy-resistant.
 >